dougiesquire/CAFE-f6_documentation/docs/assessment/index.rst

    * - Australian 2m temperature, Australian extreme 2m temperature, Australian precipitation, Australian extreme precipitation, Australian drought, Australian EHF severity
      - AGCDv2 :footcite:p:`evans2020enhanced`

-A number of deterministic and probabilistic skill metrics were calculated, with only a few deterministic metrics, computed on the ensemble-mean, shown here.
+A number of deterministic and probabilistic skill metrics were calculated, with only a few deterministic metrics, computed on the ensemble-mean, shown in this documentation.
 Following :footcite:t:`sospedra2021decadal`, the reference anomalies are denoted as :math:`X`, the ensemble-mean hindcast anomalies as :math:`Y`, the ensemble-mean simulation anomalies as :math:`U`, :math:`C_{AB}` denotes the covariance of :math:`A` and :math:`B`, and :math:`\sigma_{A}` denotes the standard deviation of :math:`A`.
-The following table defines most of the skill metrics presented in this documentation.
+The following table defines the skill metrics presented in this documentation.

 .. list-table:: Skill metrics
    :widths: 30 35 35 25